Samsung/tizen-docs/docs/application/tizen-studio-0/setup/advanced-configuration.md

 # Configure Package Manager

-This page explains about configuring the package manager for setting up various related repositories and the proxy.
-By performing these configurations, you get the total control over all package repositories for the main and the extension SDK.
+This page explains about configuring Package Manager for setting up various package repositories and their proxies.
+By performing these configurations, you get complete control over all package repositories for the main and the extension SDK.
 It also enables you to modify the proxy settings for accessing these package repositories.

-Configure the SDK options by following one of the following procedures:
+Configure the SDK options using one of the following ways:

 - Configure main SDK package repository
 - Configure main SDK image
 - Configure extension SDK repository
 - Configure proxy

-Manage extension SDK repositories by following one of the following procedures:
+Manage extension SDK repositories using the following ways:

 - Add extension repository
 - Remove extension repository